For general information about Calgary Learns and where our funding comes, see the dropdown menu under the About Us tab.

 Here are some other resources.
 We encourage you to seek out the ones that best suit your program and its learner outcomes.

 Yes.
-As part of the provincial Community Adult Learning Program (CALP), all funded programs must have a system in place to collect and report evaluation measures as outlined in the Course List and Measures Tracking form.
-Please review this document and contact Jeannie Finch with any questions.
+As part of the provincial Community Adult Learning Program (CALP), all funded programs must have a system in place to collect and report evaluation measures as outlined in the Outcomes Measures and Evaluation Guide.
+We provide a Course List and Measures Tracking form for proposing your program’s course list in your application.
+The same form is used for reporting on these measures at the end of the funding year

-Initiative projects with learners in pilot learning opportunities must track and report an abbreviated list of evaluation measures as outlined in the Pilot Course List and Measures Tracking form.
+Initiative projects with learners in pilot learning opportunities must track and report an abbreviated list of evaluation measures using the Pilot Course List and Measures Tracking form.

 No. Our funding is only available to eligible organizations: provincially registered non-profit organizations, charities, and not-for profit companies incorporated under Part 9 of the provincial Corporations Act.

-When previously funded programs reapply we look for how the proposal:
+When currently funded programs reapply we look for how the proposal:

-- Attends to changes in the community context of your program: similar programs, and possible synergies with local programs that feed into your program or that your learners move on to.
+- Attends to changes in the community context of your program in describing the need for the program: similar programs, and possible synergies with local programs that feed into your program or that your learners move on to.
 Is your program changing with the world around it?

-- Addresses the specific questions we ask in our correspondence with you.
+- Provides any specific information we have asked for in our correspondence with you.

-Calgary Learns accepts all eligible funding proposals.
+Calgary Learns accepts all proposals that meet our funding mandate and requirements.
 However, we urge potential applicants to call the Grants Coordinator Jeannie Finch (403-266-6444, ext.
 2) or Indigenous Liaison Monique Fry (403.266.6444 ext.4) to discuss new proposal ideas.
 If your idea appears to fit our mandate and criteria for funding, we invite you to submit a proposal.
-We strongly recommend that you book a proposal preview meeting to receive feedback before formally submitting your proposal.
+We also strongly recommend that you book a proposal preview meeting to receive feedback before formally submitting your proposal.

 We invite applicants to come in for a one-hour proposal preview meeting to discuss your draft proposal and assess its readiness for the review process.
-These meetings with the Grants Coordinator and/or Indigenous Liaison are available in the month before a proposal deadline.
+These meetings with a Grants Coordinator are available in the month before a proposal deadline.
 In order to prepare for the discussion, we must receive your draft proposal electronically within 4 business days of the meeting date.

-The review teams’ recommendations are communicated to the Calgary Learns Board of Directors.
-Funding allocations are ultimately approved by the Board of Directors.
+The review teams’ recommendations are communicated to the Calgary Learns Board of Directors and the Alberta Ministry of Advanced Education (the source of these funds).
+Funding allocations are ultimately approved jointly by the Board of Directors and the province.